dav1d992/LoBowling/README.md

 Here's a quick diagram of that:
 <img src="https://miro.medium.com/max/1400/1*fhgWH-zMWac5i7zSiMFaOg.png" alt="drawing" width="600"/>

-#### Domain
+**Domain:**
 Lives in the center of our application universe and has no dependencies on anything else.

-#### Application
+**Application:**
-This layer contains all business logic in our application.
+This layer contains all business logic in the application.

 **Api:**
 This guy is responsible for receiving and responding to http requests.
 This is where the controllers live.

 **Persistence:**
-Responsible for providing database access and the queries that is needed to gain access to the database.
+Responsible for providing database access and the queries that are needed to gain access to the database.

 ### Mediator Pattern
 So, I thought in this case that it was smart to use the mediator pattern because it introduces loose coupling between the application layer (business logic) and the API.